 After I make the statement to not heat your chicken coop, the next obvious question is, “Well, how cold is too cold for them?”

-So I live in the south in the foothills where our winters can get in the negative temps at night, but I know lots of other places get much colder and has harsher winters.
-Which leads me to look to them for an answer.
+I live in the south in the foothills where our winters can get in the negative temps at night, but I know lots of other places get much colder and has harsher winters.
+This leads me to look to them for an answer.

 Okay, so we have Canadian farmers and chicken keepers.
-In Canada, it is very common to have temperatures that are negative 20 degrees Fahrenheit.
+In Canada, it is very common to have temperatures that are negative 20°F.

 Yet, they still keep chickens.
 So if chickens can withstand this type of harsh temperatures, then I think they can handle pretty much anything.